huettner94/dsa/src/01_we_fear_this_night.md

 Seeking to tear it down....

 We fear this night.
 Haunted by our past.\
-Build our foe form despair and weakness.
+Build our foe from despair and weakness.

-And though the Alfs fac's filled with Anger.\
+And though the Alfs face's filled with Anger.\
 Wulflind, her mom, rush's out and takes him down.

 We feared this night.
 Overcame our past.\